OmentaElvis/labt/README.md

 - [ ] Add a FFI capability for plugins
 - [ ] Support for windows file system
 - [ ] Add a configurable template system
+- [ ] Stabilize the plugin api and interpret versions of plugins
+- [ ] Shorten the plugin use command